 4. Transportation and Logistics

 With three major railroads using Jacksonville as a hub, three major interstates connecting the area with the rest of the country, and a deep-water port comprising three marine terminals, the city has easy access to major markets in the U.S. and abroad.

 And the world is taking notice.
-Global distribution giant Amazon, for instance, is actively building multiple fulfillment centers in Jacksonville that will create more than 2,500 new jobs.5 Plus, the region features close to 100 aviation-related defense contractors that rely on skilled technicians and laborers.2 With the right qualifications, you could take advantage of some good opportunities in the transportation and logistics field.
+Global distribution giant Amazon, for instance, is actively building multiple fulfillment centers in Jacksonville that will create more than 2,500 new jobs.
+Plus, the JAXUSA Partnership notes that the region features close to 100 aviation-related defense contractors that rely on skilled technicians and laborers.
+With the right qualifications, you could take advantage of some good opportunities in the transportation and logistics field.

 5. Financial Services

 A growing number of major financial institutions are moving their operations to Northeast Florida and hiring local workers with expertise in banking, investments, and insurance.
-The Jacksonville campus of Deutsche Bank, for instance, already employs around 2,000 people and expects to add to that number in 2017.2 Fidelity National Financial, a Fortune 500 company, is headquartered in the city.
-And the area is expected to see a 12.3 percent increase in jobs for financial specialists (such as accountants, auditors, and credit counselors) between 2016 and 2024.4 That means plenty of opportunity for those with a head for business.
+For instance, according to the JAXUSA Partnership, the Jacksonville campus of Deutsche Bank already employs around 2,000 people and expects to add to that number in 2017.
+Fidelity National Financial, a Fortune 500 company, is headquartered in the city.
+And the Florida Department of Economic Opportunity says the area is expected to see a 12.3 percent increase in jobs for financial specialists (such as accountants, auditors, and credit counselors) between 2016 and 2024.
+That means plenty of opportunity for those with a head for business.